 MARS 3430.
 Biology of Whales.
 4 Hours.

-Provides a comprehensive review of the biology, ecology, and management of cetaceans.
+Offers a comprehensive review of the biology, ecology, and management of cetaceans.
 A thorough grounding in cetacean mammalogy and population biology seeks to prepare students to understand conservation problems presented as case histories.
-Students are also required to complete an independent research paper on a topic related to cetacean biology.
+Requires students to complete an independent research paper on a topic related to cetacean biology.
 Hands-on activities may include the dissection of a small cetacean and a shore-based whale watch in Cape Cod Bay.
-Hosted each year by a consortium member institution (at Northeastern University Boston campus), this is a Massachusetts Bay Marine Studies Consortium course.
-Prereq.
-BIOL 1107, BIOL 1111, or BIOL 1113.
+Hosted each year by a consortium member institution (at Northeastern University’s Boston campus), this is a Massachusetts Bay Marine Studies Consortium course.

 MARS 4500.
 Advanced Seminar in Marine Studies.
 4 Hours.